- Developed by sociologist Everett Rogers in 1962.

 Criticism of the Diffusion Theory:

-- Provides no information about the individual’s intention and motives to use new technologies.
+- Only provides little information about the individual’s intention and motives to use new technologies.

 - The overall time of adoption varies drastically between different types of innovations and thus the framework can not be used as a planning and foresighting tool.